Affiliated with the

 We welcome submissions that come together with one or many formal models that can be processed by some tool (e.g., timed automata for Uppaal, definitions and proofs for Isabelle/HOL, etc.).
 Such models should be complete (i.e., self-contained) and made available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 The models associated to accepted papers will be made available in the MARS Repository.
 A URL to the formal models should be provided along with the submission.

-MARS 2022 is part of the European Joint Conferences on Theory and Practice of Software (ETAPS 2022).
-Information about venue and travelling in/to Munich can be found at the webpage of ETAPS.
-As the main conference, the workshop is planned as an on-site event but with some degree of support for online attendance.
+MARS 2024 is part of the European Joint Conferences on Theory and Practice of Software (ETAPS 2024).
+Information about venue and travelling in/to Luxembourg can be found at the webpage of ETAPS.

-All questions about the workshop should be emailed to the PC chairs Clemens Dubslaff and Bas Luttik at firstname.lastname@example.org
+All questions about the workshop should be emailed to the PC chairs Frédéric Lang and Matthias Volk at firstname.lastname@example.org